The Income and Growth Challenge - October 2020

 Due to rising prices, the future purchasing power of an investor’s savings may be less than they require to maintain their standard of living.
 Any long-term investor, specifically those already in retirement, should therefore primarily be interested in the real, or after-inflation, rate of return.

 While the impact of inflation is not that noticeable over time, the compounded effect can be devastating.
 Retirees with a lengthy retirement are especially vulnerable to this risk, as it becomes increasingly difficult to earn additional income as time passes.
 At an inflation rate of 6% per year*, the purchasing power of one rand today will reduce in value to only 25 cents over a period of 25 years.
+You can read more about the rising risk of inflation here.

 The risk of outliving one’s retirement savings

 Most people in their early sixties can expect to live another 20 to 30 years.
-But, of course, no one can predict when they will die.
+But, of course, no-one can predict when they will die.
 It is therefore considered prudent to plan for a longer lifespan of at least 30 years.
 At a 6% inflation rate, you will require nearly six times the level of income at the end of your planning horizon than at the start – just to be able to buy the same amount of goods and services.

-If a 30-year planning horizon sounds unpalatable, investors may want to consider allocating a portion of their retirement capital to a guaranteed annuity where the excess contributions made by retirees living less than the roughly 20-year average fund the additional income required by those who end up living longer.
+If a 30-year planning horizon sounds unpalatable, investors may want to consider allocating a portion of their retirement capital to a guaranteed annuity where the excess contributions made by retirees living less than the roughly 20-year average, fund the additional income required by those who end up living longer.
 In essence, you transfer longevity risk to the life office by paying them a fee.
 Deciding when to do that, and with how much of your retirement capital, requires a detailed discussion with a qualified financial planner.

 Women should take into consideration the fact that they generally live longer than men, and may often require an income beyond 25 – 30 years after retirement.
 They face the additional obstacle of lower pension payouts often as a result of working reduced hours (or taking breaks in their careers) as a result of family responsibilities.